 We know that women across the world live longer than men.
 But how much longer?
 Well, that depends on where they live.
-The World Health Organisation has released new data that shows the gap between men and women’s life expectancies varying dramatically among countries.
+The World Health Organisation has released new data that shows the gender gap in life expectancy varying dramatically among countries.

 Life expectancy worldwide increased by five years between 2000 and 2015, the fastest rise since the 1960s, the UN agency said.